kompumaster/E38-KEYFCKR/README.md

 Curren progress saves in "history\\%VIN%.last.ini" file.

-- PP.  Use Windows and Python 3.12 x32
+- PS.
+Use Windows and Python 3.12 x32
 - PPS.Code written by my monkey danсing on the keyboard